Digital product development guide

 The work is typically split into a hierarchy of goals to be achieved.
 The naming conventions vary, but they can be e.g. milestones > epics > tasks.

 The work is split into sprints.
-A sprint is a defined fixed amount of calendar time or work effort.
-Typically a sprint can be for example 2 - 10 weeks.
+A sprint is a defined, fixed amount of calendar time or work effort – typically 2 to 10 weeks.

 Kick-off meeting

-The kick-off is the first project meeting.
-This meeting has often been preceded by a round of quotation requests and offers or internal business plans.
-The target is to get to know each other and create an understanding of the project context and goals – and get the train moving.
+The kick-off is the first official project meeting.
+It is often preceded by a round of quotation requests, offers, or internal business plans.
+The goal is to get to know each other, establish a shared understanding of the project context and objectives, and get the train moving.

-A typical kick-off meeting can last between a few hours and a full working day.
-The next steps and preliminary time schedule are agreed upon.
+A typical kick-off can last anywhere from a few hours to a full working day, during which next steps and a preliminary schedule are agreed upon.

 Kick-off checklist